aGIToz/Kman_woman/README.md

 # Kman_woman
-This  a temporary directory.
-The purpose is to classify men and women dataset on cpu.
+This  is a temporary directory.
+The purpose was to classify men and women dataset on cpu.

 ## Commands
 ``` shell